biophiliummenu

 2026 Online Programs with the Biophilium

-In addition to lectures by research scientists, each program includes a thematic talk on live organisms in contemporary art
+In addition to lectures by research scientists, each program includes a thematic talk on live organisms in contemporary art and a lecture on opportunities and resources for research-artists relevant to your topic.

 BIRD NERDS